tylerdance/tab-sensei-frontend/README.md

-# Tab Sensei Front End
+# Tab Sensei

 ## Mission
-Tab Sensei is a search engine that finds guitar and bass TABS.
+Tab Sensei is a search engine that finds guitar tabs for your favorite songs.
 The application allows users to comment on the tabs to promote interaction.
-We will automatically pull up youTube guitar tutorials based on the user's TAB inquiry.
-There is a built-in metronome as well to help you practice.
+Tab Sensei will automatically pull up YouTube results based on the user's search and also provides a selection of beats that the user can adjust to whatever tempo they want to practice at.

 ## What is a tab?
 Guitar tablature, or guitar tabs, is a way of reading and writing music specifically for people that do not know how to read music.
 You get all the musical information that you need specifically for the guitar.<br/>